Internet-Draft Scheduling OAM YANG November 2024

 description

-"Container for OAM unitary tests activation for network diagnosis
+"Container for OAM unitary tests activation for network

 list oam-unitary-test {